Amund-Ring/Amund-Ring/README.md

 ## Amund Ring - Full Stack JavaScript Developer 👨🏻‍💻

-🌱 I like working with **JavaScript, React, React Native, Next.js, Tailwind CSS and more...**
+🌱 I like working with **Swift, JavaScript, React, React Native, Next.js, Tailwind CSS and more...**

 🎨 My portfolio is available at [www.amundring.no](https://www.amundring.no)